 My DPhil was in general relativity theory (from Oxford in the mid 1970s) after which I moved into the field of weather and climate dynamics and prediction, first at the UK Meteorological Office and then at the European Centre for Medium Range Weather Forecasts.
 In 2010 I returned to Oxford as a “2010 Anniversary” Royal Society Research Professor, one of the positions created to commemorate the Royal Society’s 350th Anniversary.
 I have been a visiting scientist at the University of Washington and was a Rothschild Distinguished Visiting Professor at the Isaac Newton Institute at the University of Cambridge.

-I have been involved in all five IPCC assessment reports, have coordinated two European Union climate projects, and was co-chair of the international scientific steering group of the World Climate Research Programme project (CLIVAR) on climate variability and predictability.
+I was a lead author for the IPCC, have coordinated two European Union climate projects, and was co-chair of the international scientific steering group of the World Climate Research Programme project (CLIVAR) on climate variability and predictability.
 I was elected a Fellow of the Royal Society in 2003, and served on the Royal Society Council in 2008-9.
 In 2011-12 I was President of the Royal Meteorological Society.
 I have served on a number of government committees looking at issues from climate adaptation to the role of science in helping mitigate the humanitarian impact of natural disasters.
-I serve on a number of advisory committees, including the Met Office's Scientific Advisory Committee.
-I have won prizes from a number of learned societies and academies, in the UK and overseas, including the top prizes of the American and European Meteorological Societies.
-Amongst recent public lectures, I gave the Bjerknes Lecture at the American Geophysical Union Fall Meeting: Towards the Probabilistic Earth-System Model, and the 9th Dennis Sciama Memorial Lecture at Oxford and Trieste on applications of nonlinear dynamical thinking to problems in fundamental physics.
-In 2013 I was elected a Fellow of the American Geophysical Union.
+I have won prizes from a number of learned societies and academies including the top prizes of the American and European Meteorological Societies and the Dirac Gold Medal of the Institute of Physics.
+In 2020 I was made an International Member of the U.S. National Academy of Sciences.

 I retain a keen and active interest in my DPhil topic, particularly in relation to the interface between quantum theory, gravitation theory, and nonlinear dynamical systems theory.
-My hobbies include playing lead guitar and singing in a rock and roll band, golf, and riding my mountain bike over the beautiful West Berkshire Downs, where I live.
+My hobbies include playing guitar, golf, and riding my mountain bike over the beautiful West Berkshire Downs, where I live.
 Married to Gill, with three sons.